-The diagnosis of diabetes must not be taken lightly by a clinician, as the consequences for the individual are significant and life-long.
-For those presenting with severe symptoms, evidence of long-term complications or severe hyperglycaemia at presentation, the diagnosis is quite straightforward and can be made using only one diagnostic blood glucose or HbA1c measurement.
+The diagnosis of diabetes must not be taken lightly by a clinician as the consequences for the individual are significant and life-long.
+For those presenting with severe symptoms, evidence of long-term complications or severe hyperglycaemia at presentation, the diagnosis is quite straightforward and can be made using only one diagnostic blood glucose measurement.
 In asymptomatic individuals presenting with mild hyperglycaemia, the diagnosis should only be established on the basis of at least two abnormal test results.
-One may use either glucose or HbA1c testing for diagnosis of diabetes (Box 1.1).
+In future, the recently published recommendation is that HbA1c values will be used rather than plasma glucose as it has been in the past (Box 1.1).